A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 Alec McCallum

-Alec McCallum has four generations of professional hunting in his blood and has been a PH for 40 years in six African hunting countries.
+Alec McCallum had four generations of professional hunting in his blood and was a professional hunter for 40 years in six African hunting countries.

 My Africa: A Professional Hunter's Journey Of Discovery